vfp1/UPC-AIDL-VQA/README.md

 The Visual Question Answering (VQA) Challenge is a task in machine learning where given an image and a natural language question about the image, the trained system provides an accurate natural language answer to the question.
 The goal is to be able to understand the semantics of scenes well enough to be able to answer open-ended, free-form natural language questions (asked by humans) about images.

-The aim of the project developed at AIDL2019 IA with ML team is to design and build a model that is able to perform his task.
+The aim of the project developed at AIDL2019 IA with ML team is to design and build a model that is able to perform this task.
+To simplify the task we have opted to use the most freqüent answers aproach instead of generating a natural language answer.

 The VQA Challenge provides a train, validation and test sets, containing more than 250K images and 1.1M questions.
 The questions are annotated with 10 concise, open-ended answers each.
 Annotations on the training and validation sets are publicly available.
 This datasets will be used to trains and develop the model developed that is the target of this project.